Hawaii Kayak Fishing

 Getting started in kayak fishing is extremely easy from getting the equipment to learning some satisfactory techniques.
 Of course, like any on-the-water activity, common sense is key to assure the level of your involvement matches your ability and knowledge.
 Be sure to get acquainted with the water conditions of any spot you're considering because a kayak will take you as far out as you'd like and offshore conditions can be quite different than conditions close to the beach.

-Here's how I've set up my Fishing Kayak.
+Here's how I've set up my How To Rig A Fishing Kayak.

 The books "Kayak Fishing" and "Sit-on-Top Kayaking" provide a lot of good general information that will cut your learning curve and minimize embarrassing or risky situations that are easily encountered as you take to the ocean on these ultra-small craft.